Networks-it-uc3m/L2S-M/examples/cdn/README.md

   - IP: 10.0.2.2
   - Network: v-network-2

+It's required to specify which node you want to schedule your pod in, in order to do so, change the "NodeName" field inside the yaml files.
 ## Procedure

 Follow the steps below to demonstrate the isolation of traffic between pods using custom networks with L2S-M. You can watch a screencast of how this operates and how it should follow through this youtube video: